jafari-dev/oop-expert-with-typescript/Documentations/01 - Intro.md

-# Object Oriented Programming Expert With TypeScript
+# Object Oriented Programming Expert with TypeScript

 This repository is a complete guide and tutorial for the principles and techniques of object-oriented programming.
 It can be a reference for all interested in programming and software developers.
 You will find simple and practical examples in all sections to make the concepts easier to understand.